rokroskar/sparkhpc/README.md

 #### Get usage info

 ```
-$ sparkcluster
 Usage: sparkcluster [OPTIONS] COMMAND [ARGS]...

 Options:
-  --scheduler [lsf]  Which scheduler to use
+  --scheduler [lsf|slurm]  Which scheduler to use
   --help                   Show this message and exit.

 Commands:
   info    Get info about currently running clusters